SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 <img style="float: left" src="https://songhuahu-umd.github.io/images/camera0.gif" width="300" hspace="10">

-> Current studies mainly focus on high-FPS traffic video installed on freeway.
+> Currently, most traffic cameras installed in the urban area only provide low-FPS footage to the public.
-However, most traffic cameras installed in the urban area only provide low-FPS footage.
+We propose a unified framework capable of extract traffic flow data from videos of varying quality, covering super-low FPS (< 1/5), low FPS (1/5 - 1), and high FPS (>1) videos.
-We propose a unified framework that can extract traffic flow information from traffic videos with different quality, covering super-low FPS (< 1/5), low FPS (1/5 - 1), and high FPS (>1) videos, by involving the fundamental diagram, the distance-based tracking, and the ByteTrack, respectively.
+Our approach integrates the fundamental diagram, distance-based tracking, and ByteTrack methods, tailored to the respective FPS types.
-We also design a fully automatic traffic flow detector generator by using vanishing points detection and road segmentation.
+Furthermore, we've developed an entirely automated traffic detector generator that leverages vanishing point detection and road segmentation techniques.

 ---